apptribeio/apptribe.io/README.md

 # apptribe.io
-Tribe is te official template of Apptribe.
+Tribe is the official template of Apptribe.